Build a receiver

 1. The module path above is a mock path, which can be your desired private or public path.

-It’s recommended to enable Go Workspaces since we’re going to manage multiple Go modules: the otelcol-dev and tailtracer, and maybe more and more components over time.
+It is recommended to enable Go Workspaces since we’re going to manage multiple Go modules: the otelcol-dev and tailtracer, and possibly more components over time.

 cd ..